 Whether or not, and when, you should redo sperm testing depends on why you’re testing in the first place.
 If you’ve received a completely normal result, you may not need or want to repeat sperm testing at this time.

-If you’ve received an abnormal sperm testing result that you believe is due to a spilled or contaminated sample, a too-short period of abstinence prior to the test, illness or fever at the time of the test, or some other anomaly, you can retest again after 2–7 of abstinence from ejaculation.
+If you’ve received an abnormal sperm testing result that you believe is due to a spilled or contaminated sample, a too-short period of abstinence prior to the test, illness or fever at the time of the test, or some other anomaly, you can retest again after 2–5 days of abstinence from ejaculation.